liamsain/liamsain.github.io/index.md

 - When the functionality and layout are simple and are not going to be used again
 - When the component is mainly a collection of other reusable components

-## Benefits of reusable components
-- It can make it easier to add functionality to an app
-- It can reduce duplicate component and unit test code
-- Once features are added to a reusable component, all components that consume it get that new feature at the same time

 ## Risks
 It is sometimes easy to get carried away and write a reusable component that is used in many places that each expect the component to behave in slightly different ways.